bedapub/bksnake/README.md

 ## Introduction ([top](#top)) <a name="introduction"></a>

-_Snakemake_ ([Moelder et al., 2021](https://f1000research.com/articles/10-33/v1)) implements a bulk RNASeq data analysis workflow using _STAR_ aligner ([Dobin et al., 2012](https://academic.oup.com/bioinformatics/article/29/1/15/272537)) for read mapping and _FeatureCounts_ from the _Subread package_ ([Liao et al., 2014](https://pubmed.ncbi.nlm.nih.gov/24227677/)) for gene quantification.
+`bksnake` is a _Snakemake_ ([Moelder et al., 2021](https://f1000research.com/articles/10-33/v1)) workflow for bulk RNASeq data analysis.
+It uses _STAR_ aligner ([Dobin et al., 2012](https://academic.oup.com/bioinformatics/article/29/1/15/272537)) for read mapping and _FeatureCounts_ from the _Subread package_ ([Liao et al., 2014](https://pubmed.ncbi.nlm.nih.gov/24227677/)) for gene quantification.
 Reference genomes with _RefSeq_ and _Ensembl_ gene annotations are available for several species such as _hg38, chm13, mm10, mm39, rn6, rn7, mfa5, mfa6, ss11_, and _oc2_.
 The generation of these reference genomes and annotation files is documented in a separate repository that is currently under construction.
 Data quality and RNASeq metrics are determined using _FastQC_ ([Andrews et al.](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)), _MultiQC_ ([Ewels et al., 2015](https://academic.oup.com/bioinformatics/article/32/19/3047/2196507)), and _Picard_ tools ([Broad Institute](http://broadinstitute.github.io/picard/)).
 In addition, diagnostic plots for data quality assessment such as _BioQC_ tissue heterogeneity ([Zhang et al., 2017](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3661-2)) or _Principal Component Analysis_ are provided in an HTML report that is also currently under construction.
 Optionally, genome coverage files (_BigWig_) and read alignment files (_BAM/CRAM_) can be generated as well.
 Input read trimming with _Cutadapt_ ([Martin, 2010](https://cutadapt.readthedocs.io/en/stable)) and generation of _unmapped reads_ are also available.
 The pipeline can be launched via a helper tool, `run.py`, or directly with Snakemake for users familiar with the workflow tool.
 All parameters for the pipeline are specified within a configuration _yaml_ file or explicitly on the command line when using `run.py`.
 All input data, i.e. input fastq files, a human-readable tab-delimited file describing the samples, as well as the reference genome and STAR index files, must be available to the pipeline in a local data folder.
 To run the pipeline, Snakemake and [_Singularity_](https://sylabs.io/docs/) must be installed and pre-configured.
 All software tools used by the pipeline are pulled from public _Singularity_ or _Docker_ image repositories.
 It is recommended to run the pipeline on a high-performance cluster environment.

 ### Overview of the analysis workflow ([top](#top)) <a name="overview"></a>